paulmelis/pm_markdown_extensions/README.md

 # pm_attr_list

-This is a modified version of Python-Markdown's attr_list extension, to allow list-wide and table-wide attributes to be set.
-It specifically aims to lift the [limitation](https://python-markdown.github.io/extensions/attr_list/#limitations) or `attr_list` that attributes cannot be set on implied elements (i.e. elements that are not explicitly specified in markdown, such as the table start).
+This is a modified version of Python-Markdown's `attr_list` extension, to allow list-wide and table-wide attributes to be set.
+It specifically aims to lift the [limitation](https://python-markdown.github.io/extensions/attr_list/#limitations) of `attr_list` that attributes cannot be set on implied elements (i.e. elements that are not explicitly specified in markdown, such as a table start).

-By supporting list- and table-wide attributes several useful thing become possible, for example
+By supporting list- and table-wide attributes several useful things become possible, for example

 * Starting a numbered list at a specific number
+* Setting a specific class on a single list/table, as an exception to the default class
-* Setting a custom attributes on an output `<ol>`, `<ul>`, `<dl>` or `<table>` tag
+* Any other custom attributes on output `<ol>`, `<ul>`, `<dl>` or `<table>` HTML tags

 This extension only applies minimal code changes to the original `attr_list` extension, so existing functionality of that extension should still be available.